Schirrms/iTop-generic-comm-interface/README.md

 # Installation

-As for all my extentions, just download the zip file, and copy the 'schirrms-...' directory in your extensions directory, then rerun the setup as usual.
+As for all my extensions, just download the zip file, and copy the 'schirrms-...' directory in your extensions directory, then rerun the setup as usual.